astampoulis/website-source/content/blog/makam-tutorial-01.md

 ```

 Of course, this query fails at this point, as we have not given any kind of implementation for the
 `eval` predicate.
-We do this by giving *rules* for the predicate: basically, we define the cases
+We do this by giving *rules* for the predicate: basically, we define the cases for
-for which the `eval Expr Value` proposition holds.
-Each rule has a *goal* and optional *premises*.
+which the `eval Expr Value` proposition holds.
+Each rule has a *goal* and optional *premises*,
+written roughly as `goal :- premises` (note the "`:-`" which can be read as **"when"**).
+The way
+these rules are executed is like this: given the current query `Q` that we are trying to solve, we
-Given the current query `Q`, we attempt to unify it with the goal of each rule and proceed to
+attempt to unify it with the goal of each rule; if unification is successful, we proceed to the
-the premises, treating them as subsequent queries that need to be satisfied.
-For example, here are the cases
+premises, treating them as subsequent queries that need to be satisfied.

-for integer constants and integer addition:
+To start with, here are the rules that we would add to evaluate integer constants and integer
+addition:

 ```makam
 eval (intconst I) (intconst I).